 Luckily, you're wrong.

 There are plenty of used cars available in your price range that have a solid track record.
+Just make sure you're covered with an affordable car insurance policy.
 Here we discuss:

 What to Expect on a Car for under $5,000

 Realistic expectations are important when you're shopping on a budget.
 Used cars for under $5,000 are no different.

 Here are some things you should expect with any used car for under $5,000:

 - No serious accidents, but some scratches or other cosmetic damage

 Remember, you're buying a used car.
 But $5,000 doesn't mean that you have to settle or buy something you don't want.
 Going into the purchase realistically will make sure you don't get hung up on small details, too.

 Now, where are you going to shop for this used car?